Integrable deformations and degenerations of some irregular singularities: Introduction

 The theorem has a generalization as follows.
 Let $Y$ be a $1$\nobreakdash-con\-nec\-ted complex manifold and let $f=(f_1,\dots,f_n):Y\to T$ be a holomorphic mapping.
 We still denote by $f$ the map $f\times\id:Z:=Y\times\CC\to T\times\CC=X$ when the context is clear.
 There is no loss of generality in assuming that $f^{-1}(\Delta)$ is a hypersurface in $Y$ (otherwise, one can replace $n$ with a smaller $n'$).
 Then a $Y$-meromorphic flat bundle on $Z$ with regular singularities is nothing but the pullback of a $T$-meromorphic flat bundle on $X$ with regular singularities, and a $Y$-meromorphic flat bundle of the form

 is isomorphic to $f^+\cN$, for $\cN$ as in \eqref{eq:cN} with $\cR_i$ such that $\cR_{Y,i}=f^+\cR_i$ (where $f^+$ is the pullback $f^*$ of $\cO$-modules together with the pullback connection).
-How much does this property and Theorem \ref{th:extension} extend to $Y$-meromorphic flat bundles formally modeled on $\cN_Y$?
+How much do this property and Theorem \ref{th:extension} extend to $Y$-meromorphic flat bundles formally modelled on $\cN_Y$?

 \begin{notation} Let $y_o\in Y$ and set $t_o=f(y_o)$, contained in the stratum $S_o$ of $\Delta$.
 Given an open connected neighbourhood $U$ of $t_o$ in $T$, we denote by $f^{-1}(U)^{y_o}$ the connected component of $f^{-1}(U)$ containing~$y_o$. \end{notation}